zhangou888/academic_oz/content/home/experience.md

   * Oversee development and execution of programming needs for scoring and reporting
   * Develop and maintain statistical methodologies for the psychometrics framework
   * Program and implement reproducible report system for multiple projects
-  * Prepare research projects for presenation to national conferences and technical advisory committee
+  * Prepare research projects for presentation to national conferences and technical advisory committee

 """